alexeyraspopov/reflux-stateful/readme.md

 I've used ImmutableJS just for example.

+If you're familiar with React's `this.state` and `this.setState` you already know how to use it with this mixin.

 You need to use `getDefaultData` in your store to declare initial data.

 	var Stateful = require('reflux-stateful'),